wasiur/dynamic_survival_analysis/README.md

 We used COVID-19 data published by the New York Times to inform our model.
 The repository can be accessed [here](https://github.com/nytimes/covid-19-data).

 ## Running the dynamic survival analysis model
+1. Open the Jupyter notebooks and run the cells.
+Please modify the commands as needed.

+Alternatively, perform the following:
 1. Prepare the ```.pkl``` files for the main python scripts.
 Instruction given above.

 2. The model with a strong prior on the parameters, which could be estimated from other epidemics that can be considered similar, can be run by invoking